Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

 - left (variable) - variable.
-This instruction accepts these two context types: “pointer” and “value”;
+This instruction accepts these two context types: ptr and val;
 - right (variable) - variable.
-This instruction accepts these two context types: “pointer” and “value”;
+This instruction accepts these two context types: ptr and val;
 - [output] (variable).

 ## new